About Author

 Water Activities: Swimming, fishing, kayaking available nearby Additional Info: Pet-friendly, seasonal events, cottage and trailer rentals, family-friendly atmosphere

 Why It’s Special: Maurice’s Campground stands out for its blend of natural Cape Cod beauty, variety of site options, and welcoming family-friendly atmosphere.
-Its location near both ponds and ocean beaches makes it a convenient base for exploring the Outer Cape and all its outdoor activities.

 Tip: Book in advance for summer weekends and consider renting a cottage for extra comfort on group or family trips.